+Q: Is Green Lantern a hard sell for audiences simply because there’s so much going on?
 Martin Campbell: Its not a tough one to explain.
 I think its all very, very clear.
 I think the story that we are telling, which is the Hal Jordon story, is quite concise, actually.
 I think that the fact that he is taken up to Oa and hes inducted and he becomes a Green Lantern and the way in which the ring works through will power.
 The stronger your will power, the stronger your construct.
 Construct being whatever your imagination cares to create.
 The actual story is very simple.
 I know there are many complex characters and all the characters from the origin story go on to the dark side in later comics and things, but I think its very straight forward.

+Q: For Ryan, are there any specific Green Lantern comic book storylines that you’re particularly fond of?
 Ryan Reynolds: Theres a lot of them that are inspiring.
 Unlike many of the comic books, its such a vast universe to this character and his contemporaries.
 I read a few different ones.
 For the most part this is an origin story so I was able to focus a little on Secret Origins, but then, obviously, our script is a much more in depth interpretation of that basic storyline.
 Geoff Johns described this thing as a version of Star Wars in the DC universe.
 I think that was a pretty apt description.
 You have so much you can mine out of this.
 Out of these comics and this character in particular.
 I think that any time youre dealing with a guy who has something unbelievable and insurmountable to overcome, it makes for a pretty interesting story.
 As an actor, its an interesting and excellent thing for me to get an opportunity to play.
 This guy has a very distinct starting point.
 Hes a bit of a fractured human being.
 He’s seen some difficult stuff in his life.
 He’s seen his father die.
 We move on to find him a little bit later in life and hes kind of arrogant, cocky and aimless.
 Its this extraordinary power that is bestowed on him that sort of sets him on a bit of a humbler path.
 It’s pretty cool.

+Q: How does your experience playing a superhero in Green Lantern differ from playing the imaginary superhero in Paper Man?
+And is this costume even tighter than the Paper Man costume?
 Reynolds: So youre the guy that saw Paper Man!
 Yeah, this costume is a motion capture suit that Im wearing.
 Because its not seen on camera, theyve managed to find a material that I think most would agree is the most aggravating substance on earth.
 Were shooting in Louisiana, which is pretty close to the sun in terms of the hottest place you can find anywhere around.
 The suit has actually been a little bit difficult running around in a unitard in the New Orleans high summer heat.
 If I were wearing anything, its going to be pretty uncomfortable doing an action movie this time of year in the deep south.
 I can’t be too hard on the suit.

+Q: You’ve done a lot of training for action scenes in the past, but how much more extensive is the training for the aerial sequences we’ve been hearing about?
 Reynolds: The trainings just different.
 Youre not training on an aesthetic level, youre training for more of a functional ability.
 You want to be able to stay out of the hospital for as long as you possibly can.
 But it is a Martin Campbell movie, so youre bound to be there once or twice.
 He pushes you so hard and I think thats why the action is so real and so visceral.
 You really feel what Martin once described as a knife fight in a phone booth.
 I think thats a really apt description of how his action feels.
 It’s rough.
 It’s dirty.
 It’s fast.
 You’ve got to be ready for it.
 Its been fun to train in that regard for something actually real.

+Q: Blake, did you have to do any special training to play Carol Ferris?
 Blake Lively: I had to spend many days with Ryan.
 That was my training.
 No, I got to be in the Matrix rig, which was this rig that was invented for The Matrix.
 I think it goes about 20 feet high, but I like to say 50 so please spread that rumor because it makes me feel cooler.
 Im on this gyroscopic waist belt.
 It works towards your weight and makes you very nauseous.
 You’re just spinning in every direction.
 That was about the extent of my stunts for this, but we did some test pilot training, too, which was really fun.

+Can you describe the style of your character and her fashion choices?
 Lively: Nglia [Dickson] was very specific to make her relevant but not too modern.
 We didnt want to connect the movie to any specific time.
 You don’t want to date it, so this is very classic column dresses which is an iconic, strong, businesswoman look.

 Q: Peter, your wife dated Batman.
 Was it fun to also be a part of a big comic book franchise like this?
 Peter Sarsgaard: My wife indeed dated Batman.
 Yeah, I guess it was my turn.
 Although I dont get much kissing.
 I might get a kiss in.

+Q: Tell us about your character.
 Sarsgaard: He is a biologist.
 He teaches the university but his private time is quite interested in extremophiles, animals that live in extreme environments on earth as a way to understand creatures that live on other planets.
 Theres a fine line there between science and wishful thinking.
 I thought about a lot of people who have sort of stretched our ideas.
 Added a little bit of creativity to science like Carl Sagan or Isaac Asimov.
 The part of me that, when I was young read more things like that than I did straight comics.
 A sense of wonder about the world where you start filling in gaps, which is what most scientists try not to do.
 So I really thought of him as kind of a dreamer in a lot of ways.

+Q: Ryan, can you talk about playing characters in both the Marvel and DC Universes?
+Can you talk about that casting process?
 Reynolds: I dont personally delineate too much between Marvel and DC and don’t pay any heed to that supposed rivalry.
 We live in a world in which the technology has allowed us to bring these kinds of movies to life in ways that they couldn’t two or three years ago.
 The emergence of the superhero franchise being so mainstream now I think is a result of that and nothing really more.
 Ive never really had that thought or issue about thinking, “I was in a Marvel film so I cant be in a DC film”.
 The casting process for me was the same as it would have been for anyone else.
 I met with Martin.
 I fell in love with the concept and the idea.
 He showed me the art department, which was incredible.
 It was an experience.
 I didnt go to the art dept and see a few things, I had an experience there.
 To see the world they were creating for this character and this film was unlike anything Id ever seen captured on film ever.
 That was an amazing moment for me.
 That’s what really made me want to do it.
 Then I screen tested for it not once, but twice.
 I got up there and Martin put me through the paces.
 But the great thing about a screen test is that it’s just another day of work.
 You’re there onset and there’s another actor with you.
 There’s a set and a cameraman.
 You just go to work and it was a nice, pleasant experience.

+Q: How many auditions did you go through?
 Campbell: Well, we did test a few actors.
 There were a number.
 We tested a few of them twice.
 We went to England and tested a few people.
 Really, its a very serious consideration.
 This is not just one film but, if its successful, well do a sequel, so we hope this is something that goes on for a long period of time.
 Everyone was good.
 Ryan was exceptional… That process is pretty standard for films like this one with so much riding on a potential franchise.

 Donald De Line: We found out they always want to see the guy in the mask as part of the test.
 Ryan looks really good in a mask.